PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 # Requirements
 A Panorama virtual or physical appliance
-Panorama Plugin v2.0 Please speak to your Palo Alto Networks resource for access to the Panorama 2.0 plugin.
+Panorama Plugin v2.0
+***Please speak to your Palo Alto Networks resource for access to the Panorama 2.0 plugin.***
+A working Azure Service Principal.
+For information on setting up an Azure Service Princial [Click Here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 # Deployment Guide
 The deployment guide can be found